DBraun/PyTorchTOP/README.md

 ## Building the PyTorchTOP Project.

-The following steps rely on CUDA and cuDNN being in your system path.
-If you have multiple versions of CUDA installed, you can temporarily modify your path to make sure the right one is on top.
+To get started, we must first make sure several environment variables are correct.
+The process of installing CUDA and cuDNN should have already put them in your system path.
+If you have multiple versions of CUDA installed, you can temporarily modify your path to make sure the right one is found first.
 For example, since we're using CUDA 11.0, in a command window, do the following:

     set CUDA_HOME=C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v11.0
     set CUDA_PATH=C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v11.0
     set PATH=%CUDA_HOME%;%CUDA_PATH%;%PATH%

 This changes your system path but only in this command window.
+Furthermore, we need an environment variable `OpenCV_DIR` to be set to the path where OpenCV was built, such as `C:/opencv/build`.
+If you haven't set this variable, you can do it temporarily with the right path.

+	set OpenCV_DIR=C:/opencv/build

  With the same window, inside the root of `PyTorchTOP` create a build folder:

     mkdir build
     cd build